BillHertzing/Bill.Hertzing.github.io/technical/_posts/2021-04-06-how-i-setup-this-github-pages-blog-site-part-01.md

 It is a good idea to be able to see what your site will look like, before committing the changes to GitHub.
 By default, `jekyll build` will read the site's source from the current directory, then process it and publish it to a subdirectory `_site`.
 The command `jekyll serve` will start a local web server and serve `_site` to `http://localhost:4000`. `jekyll serve` will also build the site if any source file has been changed.

 1. Open a Powershell terminal and navigate to your repository.
-1. Run `jekyll serve`
+1. Run `jekyll serve`.
+ToDo: insert jpg

 ### Fixing issues

 Did you really think that everything would 'just work'?
 Hahaha!
 When I first try this today, I get an error message "Could not find gem tzinfo-data".
 Typically, new versions of one tool might break a dependency used somewhere else.
 In this particular case, the latest version of Ruby (3.0.0 today) no longer includes that gem by default.
 So, I needed to run `gem install tzinfo-data`.
 Then when I tried `jekyll serve`, I got an error message ""Could not find gem wdm".
 So I ran `gem install wdm`.
 And then again for `webrick`, which required `bundle add webrick`.
 Then I learned to change the command to `bundle exec jekyll serve`.
 Depending on how much things have changed between the time I write this and the time you try to follow it, there may be other dependency changes, so just keep on trying to build and fixing the issues, until `bundle exec jekyll serve` completes and starts serving up pages.
 I also ran into problems with the Bundler version, getting the error `cannot load such file -- C:/Ruby30-x64/lib/ruby/gems/3.0.0/gems/bundler-2.2.3/libexec/bundle (LoadError)`.
 After updating the Bundler with `gem install bundler` I needed to edit the `Gemfile.lock` and change the `bundled with` line at the bottom to match the version just installed/updated.

 Finally, when you've wrung out the bugs, Jekyll will serve the site locally.
 Use the browser of your choice and navigate to http://localhost:4000.
-With the minima theme it should look like this:
+With the `minima` theme it should look like this:
 ToDo: Insert .jpg

 ## Replace the original `welcome-to-jekyll.markdown` page

 1. In the `_posts` subdirectory, add a new file with the format `*YYYY-MM-dd-welcome-to-*whatever*`. use your current year-month-day numerals, and change *whatever* to whatever you want to call your first welcome post.
 I used `2021-04-06-Welcome-To-Bills-Blog.md`
-1. look at the original file in the _posts directory, which was created by the initial `jekyll new PATH` command earlier, and copy the Front Matter to your new post, update the Front Matter to change the title, update the date to match that of your filename and optionally remove the categories.
+1. look at the original file in the _posts directory, which was created by the initial `jekyll new PATH` command earlier, and copy the Front Matter to your new post, update the Front Matter to change the title, update the date to match that of your filename, add a `description:` tag and optionally remove the categories.
 1. In the new post, enter your initial draft of whatever you want to see on your first post, and save the file.
 1. Delete the original file in the _posts directory.

+### Why `description:` in the Front Matter is important

+Putting a `description:` in the Front Matter of your pages and posts is important.
+The `minima` theme (and most others) will generate a `<meta` tag in the `<head>` element of your published page or post.
+The contents of the tag will be the first paragraph of your page or post, unless you use a `description:` key in the Front Matter.
+I prefer to separate my pages' and posts' SEO description from its first paragraph, so I always use a `description:` key in the Front Matter.

 ## Push the source code to GitHub